Introduction goes here

 41

-Letters of protection with clause volumus for one year for Nicholas Bond Bonde, kt, who is setting out to Aquitaine in the king’s service, to stay there in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year for Bonde Nicholas Bond, kt , who is going to Aquitaine in the king’s service, and staying there in the company of Edward [of Woodstock], prince of Aquitaine and Wales .

 By K.

-The following, setting out to the same place, have similar letters for the same time:
+The following who are going to the same place, have similar letters for the same time:

 42

-Letters of general attorney in England for one year for Robert de Roos of Gedney Gedenaye, kt, who is setting out to Aquitaine in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating Roger de Kirton Kirketon and Thomas de Thorpe Thorp, clerks, alternately.
+Letters of general attorney in England for one year for Robert de Roos of Gedenaye Gedney , kt , who is setting out to Aquitaine in the king's service, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Kirketon Roger de Kirton and Thorp Thomas de Thorpe , clerks, alternately.

 43

-Letters of general attorney in England for one year for Ralph de Norton, kt, who is setting out to Aquitaine in the king's service, in the company of John de Hastings Hastynges, earl of Pembroke, nominating William Houghton Hoghton and Roger Colryche alternately.
+Letters of general attorney in England for one year for Ralph de Norton, kt , who is going to Aquitaine in the king's service, in the company of Hastynges John de Hastings, earl of Pembroke , nominating Hoghton William Houghton and Roger Colryche alternately.

 For general attorney.